Arizona’s biggest city has driest monsoon season since weather service began record-keeping in 1895

 PHOENIX (AP) — After a summer of extreme heat, Arizona’s most populous city is in the record books again.
 This time Phoenix is notching a record for dry heat.

-The National Weather Service said the monsoon season this year in the arid Southwest dropped only 0.15 inches (.38 centimeters) of rainfall from June 15 to September 30.
+The National Weather Service said Sunday that the monsoon season this year in the arid Southwest dropped only 0.15 inches (.38 centimeters) of rainfall from June 15 to September 30.
 That’s the driest since the agency began keeping records in 1895.
 The previous mark was 0.35 inches in 1924.

 The monsoon season normally runs for about three months each year starting in June, when rising temperatures heat the land and shifting winds carry moisture from the eastern Pacific and Gulf of California to the Southwest via summer thunderstorms.